US and Australian organisations partner to streamline border security through data analytics

 16 Mar 2017

-US-headquartered global information technology (IT) company, Unisys, is joining forces with CSIRO’s Data61 to develop an advanced data analytics solution to streamline Australia’s border security assessments.
+US-headquartered global IT company, Unisys, is joining forces with CSIRO’s Data61 to develop an advanced data analytics solution to streamline Australia’s border security assessment processes.

-Data61 and Unisys plan to unveil a proof-of-concept at a major Asian hub with the aim of developing the technology into product ready for governments to use and automate their international border security.
+Data61 and Unisys plan to unveil a proof-of-concept system at a major Asian hub to help develop the technology into a product-ready solution for governments to automate their international border security systems.

-In a joint media release, Mark Forman, Global Head and VP for the Public Sector at Unisys said the partnership provides a ‘unique opportunity to advance border security technology around the world during a time of increasingly sophisticated threats and greater dependence on international travel and cargo shipments’.
+In a joint media release, Mark Forman, Global Head and VP for the Public Sector at Unisys says the partnership provides a ‘unique opportunity to advance border security technology around the world during a time of increasingly sophisticated threats, and greater dependence on international travel and cargo shipments’.

-Adrian Turner, Chief Executive of Data61 said the end goal of this international collaboration is to make border security processes more efficient, cost effective and safer for countries around the world.
+Adrian Turner, Chief Executive of Data61 says the end-goal of this international collaboration is to make border security processes more efficient, cost effective and safer for countries around the world.

-‘It's one of the ways Data61 is working with industry to translate data-science – in this case deep analytics and machine learning into a viable product to help deliver economic and societal impact.’
+‘It's one of the ways Data61 is working with industry to translate data-science – in this case deep analytics and machine-learning, into a viable product to help deliver economic and societal impact,’ says Turner.

-CSIRO's Data61 addresses Australia and the region's data-driven future with science and technology through global industry and university partnerships to deliver economic, societal and environmental outcomes.
+CSIRO's Data61 addresses Australia's and the region's data-driven future with science, technology and data analysis.
+It partners with global industries and universities to deliver economic, societal and environmental benefits.

-Unisys is an American IT company that works with a range of clients, including governments, on pressing IT and business challenges.
-It offers cloud and infrastructure services, application services, business process outsourcing services, and high-end server technology.
-Unisys employs more than 20,000 staff around the world, with 900 based in Australia.
+Unisys is a US IT company that works with a range of clients, including governments, on IT and business challenges.
+It offers cloud and infrastructure services, application services, business process outsourcing services and high-end server technology.
+Unisys employs more than 20,000 staff around the world, including 900 in Australia.